The Summary and full Statement of Beliefs below will help you understand what Jared believes and the teachings that this ministry promotes.

 - We are theologically conservative, evangelical, and Baptist, in full agreement with The Baptist Faith and Message (2000) of the Southern Baptist Convention.

-- We affirm fully the inspiration, inerrancy, authority, and sufficiency of the Bible as the Word of God.
+- We are fully committed to the inspiration, inerrancy, authority, reliability, and sufficiency of the Bible as the Word of God.

-- We are neither Calvinist nor Arminian by any common definition of those terms, instead embracing what has occasionally been called Provisionism or the “traditional” Southern Baptist view of salvation.
+- We are neither Calvinist nor Arminian by any common definition of those terms; instead, we embrace a “Provisionist” soteriology, or what has occasionally been referred to by others as the “traditional” Southern Baptist view of the plan of salvation.

 - We affirm the literal truth of the Genesis account of creation.

-- We affirm the traditional, Biblical view of marriage as the union of one man and one woman.
+- We affirm the traditional, Biblical view of marriage as a covenant between one man and one woman.

 Statement of Beliefs